berenslab/uneye/README.md

     cd /YourWorkingDirectory
     docker run -it --rm -p 6688:8888 --name uneye -v $(pwd)/.:/home/jovyan mebellet/uneye:v-0.2

+<b>!!
+Important:</b> Now, don't just copy the output of the into your browser, but do the following:

-Then open your web browser.
+Open your web browser.
 Enter "localhost:6688" as URL.
 Then you will be asked for a token.
 This token appeared when you entered the command above.
 It looks something like this: http://6688:8888/?token=775c758f58cdc82bf6ddf51a112228f4dd4229c5b3847bb1 .
 Copy the token (in this case 775c758f58cdc82bf6ddf51a112228f4dd4229c5b3847bb1) and log in.
 Now you should see the content of your folder in the web browser.

 #### B) Local